yachanaarora/awesome-to-do-list/README.md

 1. Put the name of the exercise in the subject line of the commit.
 This is the most important step of the PR merging criteria E.g. `hamming: Add test case for strands of unequal length`
-1. The subject line should be a one-sentence summary, and should not include the word *and* (explicitly or implied).
+1. The subject line should be a one-sentence summary, mudt not have the word *and* (explicitly or implied).
 1. Any extra detail should be provided in the body of the PR.
 1. Don't submit unrelated changes in the same pull request.